 I admit, I didn’t get to actually eat in here because unfortunately they were closing by the time I got there.
 I feel it’s worth mentioning though, if not for its decor.
 You see, being an international destination, The Hague has many different restaurants and cafes, catering to many tastes.
 Scallywags offers good old British fry ups, cream teas and the like.
 Plus its decor, as I say, is out of this world!
 Hand painted pictures of the Royal Family adorn the walls – even if you’re not necessarily a fan, you can’t help but marvel at the drawings.

-Where to eat in The Hague – Afternoon Tea
+Best Places to eat in The Hague – Afternoon Tea

 Hotel Des Indes